MFlisar/RXBus/README.md

 ##Usage (simple)

 Just use the `RXBus` class and subscribe to a special event, that's it.
+Or use the `RXBusBuilder` for more flexible usage.
 Just like following:

 * Variant 1: